Robot Tank

-Robot Tank is a 1983 video game for the Atari 2600 similar in design to Atari's Battlezone arcade game, and more so to its 2600 port.
-It was written by Alan Miller and published by Activision.
+Robot Tank is a first-person shoot 'em up written by Alan Miller for the Atari 2600 and published by Activision in 1983.
+It is similar in design to Atari, Inc.'s Battlezone tank combat arcade video game and more so to its 2600 port.
+Robot Tank adds different systems which can individually be damaged—instead of the vehicle always exploding upon being shot—and weather effects.

 Gameplay

 The player remotely controls a robot tank in 2019, using radar to find and destroy enemy robot tanks intent on reaching downtown Santa Clara, California, United States.
 The enemy is organized into squadrons of 12 tanks each.
 Defeating an enemy squadron adds a reserve tank to the initial three, to a maximum of 12.
-The game ends when all of a player's tanks are destroyed.
+The game ends when all of the player's tanks are destroyed.